LogtalkDotOrg/logtalk3/manuals/_sources/userman/predicates.rst.txt

 source files and when those source files are compiled with the :ref:`source_data <flag_source_data>` flag turned on:

-``inline``
+``recursive``
+   The predicate definition includes at least one recursive rule ``inline``
    The predicate definition is inlined
 ``auxiliary``